-Respondent acknowledged his duties and responsibilities including his duty to report changes of employment status and increases of earned income on an application for assistance dated 2013.
+Respondent acknowledged the duties and responsibilities of receiving FAP benefits including the duty to report all household income.
 Respondent did not have an apparent physical or mental impairment that would limit the understanding or ability to fulfill this requirement.
-Respondent failed to report becoming employed and receiving earned income, which resulted in an overissuance of FAP benefits.
+Respondent reported her income to the Department, but failed to report the earned income being received by a member of her FAP benefit group.
+If Respondent had reported this additional income to the Department, it would have caused the group to be ineligible for any FAP benefits based on that income.

-This Administrative Law Judge finds that the Department has presented clear and convincing evidence that Respondent intentionally failed to report his earned income for the purposes of maintaining his eligibility for FAP benefits that he would not have been eligible for otherwise.
+This Administrative Law Judge finds that the Department has presented clear and convincing evidence that Respondent intentionally failed to truthfully report her household income to the Department for the purposes of maintaining her eligibility for FAP benefits that she would not have been eligible for otherwise.